WildernessLabs/Netduino.Foundation/docs/Library/ICs/74595/index.md

 Shift registers offer the ability to increase the number of outputs on a microcontroller by using I2C or SPI interfaces.
 In the case of the 74xx595 series of shift registers, the SPI interface is used to output a series of bits that are then latched to the output pins of the chip.

+The Netduino uses 3.3V to represent a logic level of 1 (high).
+It is essential that the shift register used supports the use of 3.3V logic.
+The HC and HCT range of shift registers are suitable for use with the Netduino family of microcontroller boards.

+The 74xx595 shift registers support chaining allowing a number of chips to implement a larger shift register.
+A single 74xx595 will allow the Netduino to output 8 data bits using only three lines (the SPI interface).
+By adding a second shift register a an additional 8 lines can be controlled.

 This class allows the Netduino to control the output pins on a 74HCT595 shift register using the SPI interface.

 Note that when using this chip care should be taken to make sure that the total output load of the chip does not exceed the current and thermal dissipation properties for the specific shift register being used.